 Sleep isn't just a time for your body to rest; it's important to allow your body to recover and repair.
-Getting less than the recommended seven to nine hours of sleep for adults is associated with an increased risk of obesity, diabetes, high blood pressure, heart disease, stroke, and even mental health issues.
+Getting less than the recommended seven to nine hours of sleep4 for adults is associated with an increased risk of obesity, diabetes, high blood pressure, heart disease, stroke, and even mental health issues.

 The body goes through five stages of sleep, progressing from light sleep in Stage 1 to deeper sleep in Stage 4 and REM sleep at Stage 5, when dreaming happens.
 It's not until Stage 3 that repair really starts to kick in.
 Clinical psychologist and board-certified sleep specialist Michael Breus, Ph.D., explains, "We see a physical restoration during sleep Stages 3 and 4.
 This is where the bulk of growth hormone is produced, and we see the body repairing itself."

-Sleep is also important for developing memories, Breus adds: "During REM sleep, we move information from short-term memory to long-term memory and create an organizational sub-structure to recall, and problem-solve," which may explain why lack of sleep is associated with cognitive decline.
+Sleep is also important for developing memories, Breus adds: "During REM sleep, we move information from short-term memory to long-term memory and create an organizational sub-structure to recall, and problem-solve," which may explain why lack of sleep is associated with cognitive decline5.

 In addition, the brain's waste removal system, the glymphatic system, works to "wash" your brain while you sleep.
 Neurologist Ilene Ruhoy, M.D., Ph.D., explains that this process removes the precursors to inflammation, allowing for brain restoration and rejuvenation to take place.

 If you aren't getting enough sleep, or good-quality sleep, these processes don't have a chance to happen, potentially leaving you at risk for chronic diseases and cognitive decline.

 More isn't necessarily better, though.
 Studies have also found that sleeping too many hours can potentially be harmful.